petervangalen/MAESTER-2021/README.md

 [201203_TenX_K562_clones.R](2_Downstream_analyses/201203_TenX_K562_clones.R)

 #### 3. Patient 10 Diagnosis
-These scripts were used to visualize UMAPs, identify informative variants, generate a heatmap of variant allele frequencies, and assess cell type proportions in cells from the uninvolved bone marrow from Patient 10 when he was diagnosed with BPDCN.\
+These scripts were used to visualize UMAPs, identify informative variants, generate a heatmap of variant allele frequencies, and assess cell type proportions in cells from the uninvolved bone marrow from Patient 10 when he was diagnosed with BPDCN:\
 [210123_BPDCN712_UMAP.R](2_Downstream_analyses/210123_BPDCN712_UMAP.R)
 [210124_Variants_Of_Interest.R](2_Downstream_analyses/210124_Variants_Of_Interest.R)
 [210204_LineageBias.R](2_Downstream_analyses/210204_LineageBias.R)

 #### 4. TET2 mutations
-This script was used to quantify transcripts with TET2 mutations, that were detected by Genotyping of Transcriptomes, in clones that were detected by MAESTER.\
+This script was used to quantify transcripts with TET2 mutations, that were detected by Genotyping of Transcriptomes, in clones that were detected by MAESTER:\
 [210201_Heatmap.R](2_Downstream_analyses/210201_Heatmap.R)

 #### 5. Cytotoxic T Lymphocyte correlation
-This script was used to correlate the transcriptomes of cytotoxic T lymphocytes (CTLs) within (intraclonal) and between (interclonal) clones that were detected by MAESTER.\
+This script was used to correlate the transcriptomes of cytotoxic T lymphocytes (CTLs) within (intraclonal) and between (interclonal) clones that were detected by MAESTER:\
 [210201_CTL_correlation.R](2_Downstream_analyses/210201_CTL_correlation.R)

 #### 6. Trajectory analysis
-This script was used to analyze the myeloid differentiation trajectory including the assignment of pseudotime values and assessment of the density of cells along the trajectory.\
+This script was used to analyze the myeloid differentiation trajectory including the assignment of pseudotime values and assessment of the density of cells along the trajectory:\
 [210209_Slingshot.R](2_Downstream_analyses/210209_Slingshot.R)